Aja (song): Music

 Following what Breithaupt calls a "discernible musical logic" to the order of the album's songs, most of the piece is in the key of B major, one step up from A major, on which the previous track, "Black Cow" had ended.
 With the exception of occasional measures, the song is in 4/4, or common time.

-"Aja" begins slowly, with Bmaj13 from Omartian.
+"Aja" begins slowly, with a Bmaj13 chord from Omartian.
 He plays variations for the first eight bars, actually a repeated four-bar figure.
-Gadd quietly works the cymbals behind him, as some bent guitar licks, and Sample's Rhodes electric piano, with delay and slight tremolo, sound above the chords.
+Gadd quietly works the cymbals behind him, as some bent guitar phrases, and Sample's Rhodes electric piano, with delay and slight tremolo, sound above the chords.
 Breithaupt calls this intro an unusual "area of harmonic tranquility" in the album.
 Between the pianos and guitar, "there are sharp elevenths floating around, hinting at the wilder (and less stable) Lydian mode."

 After eight measures, the vocals enter.
 Gadd starts laying down the still-slow beat with his hi-hat, bass and snare, still low in the mix.
 This continues for ten measures; during a short break after the vocals stop, Feldman's marimba joins.

 The beat picks up, guitars join the rhythm section, and the tempo gets slightly faster, just before the second half-verse begins, with Gadd and Feldman combining for a groove with a Latin feel.
 This section concludes after eight bars with a short flourish of piano chords; the beat continues into the chorus.
 That chorus, Breithaupt notes, ends on a descent from D♭maj7♭5 to Cmaj7♭5, one of many half-step chord changes on the album.
 The last word, "you" sounds on a single measure in 3/4.
 In a 2004 Music Theory Spectrum article, Walter Everett notes that the resolution at the end of the chorus is one of many bebop-inspired unexpected chord changes in Becker and Fagen's work:

 "Moments like [this]", Spin wrote, "leave one totally adrift for clues as to where the song will move".
 After a single reiteration of the intro's four bars, the song goes into the second verse and chorus, which do not change significantly.